Myotonic Dystrophy

 Signs & Symptoms

-- Endocrine disturbances such as insulin resistance and testicular atrophy.
+Endocrine abnormalities such as insulin resistance and testicular atrophy

 History of Present Illness